 - Urinary Tract Infection (UTI)

 Those diagnosed with Type 1 diabetes generally seek medical attention when symptoms become noticeable.
-For those diagnosed with type 1 diabetes, treatment includes routine, often four times per day, insulin injections and blood glucose monitoring.
-A healthy, low cholesterol diet and plenty of exercise all play an active role in diabetes management and maintaining your overall health.
+For those diagnosed with type 1 diabetes, treatment includes routine insulin injections (often four times per day) and blood glucose monitoring.
+A healthy, low cholesterol diet and plenty of exercise play an active role in diabetes management and maintaining your overall health.
 As of right now, there is no way to prevent or cure type 1 diabetes.

 The treatment of type 2 diabetes starts with modifications to diet and lifestyle.
 Having a healthy, low fat and low cholesterol diet coupled with regular exercise can often help with type 2 diabetes.
 In some cases, oral medications are necessary to stimulate insulin production in the pancreas.
 About 45% of type 2 diabetics fail to get the correct amount of glycemic control due to poor medication adherence.
 No matter which medication you’re prescribed, it’s important to take an active role with insulin prescriptions or other pharmaceuticals that protect your well-being.

 Diabetes is a demanding disease.
 Some people struggle with their daily treatment needs and maintenance requirements, but we’re here to help.
 Diabetes can be stressful and those diagnosed with it frequently worry about future complications.

 There are a variety of diabetic community groups in the Portland area that lend emotional support to those living with diabetes.
 Talking with others in similar situations can provide encouragement and compassion for those living with illnesses like diabetes.
-NWPC also hosts classes designed for our Portland patients with a new diagnosis of diabetes.
 Quality of life is very important to those living with diabetes.
 It’s important to maintain a positive and good quality of life, which will provide you with more energy to manage and care for the disease.
 Some aspects of diabetes that may impact your quality of life include: